-Atheists assume that they are able to think rationally without God.
+Many people assume that they are able to think rationally without God.
 They think that they can trust their own reasoning.
-They make their case that evolution could build and develop rationality through trial and error starting from basic survival instincts of finding food, avoiding danger, and finding a mate.
-This trial and error could over time develop reasonable thinking over many generations.
+Many make their case that evolution could build and develop rationality through trial and error starting from basic survival instincts of finding food, avoiding danger, and finding a mate.
+They reason that this trial and error could over time allow reasonable thinking to develop over many generations.

-This unbeliever is missing the point.
-This person is assuming that “natural selection” would not also accept lies necessary for survival.
-In this system, evolution would still allow falsehoods for survival.
-Therefore, the evolved brain is susceptible to lies and falsehoods that deny reality.
-No trial and error from others can attest truth and overcome lies if humanity evolved together to accept the same lies for survival.
-While evolution of the brain is “possible,” it is not probable, because this idea undermines the ability to perceive any truth without errors.
-Proposing that evolution and natural selection can produce rationality and an accurate perception of reality is self-defeating.
-However, that is not the response that I would stand on.
+This thinking is missing an essential point by assuming that “natural selection” would not accept lies that would permit survival.
+Natural selection would still allow falsehoods for survival.
+Therefore, one would expect the evolved brain to be susceptible to lies and falsehoods that deny reality.
+Evotion would determine one’s perception of reality whether true or not.
+Furthermore, no trial and error from others could attest to truth and overcome lies if humanity evolved together to accept the same lies for survival.
+The evolution of unguided changes over times undermines the ability of intelligent life to perceive any truth without errors.
+Proposing that evolution and natural selection would allow rationality, accept falsities for survival, and produce the assumption that one has an accurate perception of reality is self-defeating of knowing if any of this is true.

-Furthermore, rational thinking cannot be based on survival alone or on oneself but absolute laws of reasoning.
-Atheists are placing rationality for survival over rationality for what is reality.
-Reasoning for survival does not equate to reasoning what is factual and true.
-Reasoning for survival also not always produce moral reasoning.
-Absolutes for logic and morality require an absolute standard, and the only option is the God of the Bible.
-Because of the fallibility of humanity, humanity needs a reasonable and moral corrective — the holy nature of God as revealed in His Word.
+Rational thinking cannot be based on survival alone or on oneself but absolute laws of reasoning.
+Many people assume the rationality needed for survival is an absolute and rational view of reality.
+Reasoning for survival does not equate to reasoning by what is factual and true.
+Because of the fallibility of humanity, humanity needs a reasonable corrective.
+Absolutes for logic require an absolute source and standard.

 This comes down to the basis of reasoning.
-Without the God of the Bible, no one can account for the basis of rationality — the laws of logic.
+Without God, no one can account for the basis of rationality — the laws of logic.
 They cannot account for the unchangeable nature of logic.
 Logic cannot begin without logic, and so logic’s existence must be timeless and constant.
 However, logic cannot exist without the mind thus requiring an eternal mind.
 Only the God of the Bible is eternal.

 The human mind cannot know anything without fallibility.
 Without the infallible and sinless nature of God as in Jesus Christ, no one can think rationally or know that they really know anything with certainty.
-Only with God can humanity rely on rationality for the ability to know what is true.
-Without God, people do not have the rational ability to know what is true either according to evolution or when evil works keep one from seeing God’s light in Christ (John 3:19–21).
+Only with God can humanity rely on rational thinking to know what is true.
+Without God, people do not have the rational ability to know what is true either according to evolution or when evil keeps one from seeing God’s light in Christ (John 3:19–21).